 A student who voluntarily attends or enrolls after his or her 19th birthday is required to attend each school day.
 If a student 19 years of age or older has more than five unexcused absences in a semester, Doral Academy may revoke the student's enrollment, except that the School may not revoke the enrollment on a day on which the student is physically present at school.
 The student's presence on school property thereafter would be unauthorized and may be considered trespassing.
-Prior to revoking the student's enrollment may be revoked for the remainder of the school year if the student has more than five unexcused absences in a semester.
+Prior to revoking the student's enrollment, Doral Academy shall issue a warning letter to the student after the third unexcused absence stating that the student's enrollment may be revoked for the remainder of the school year if the student has more than five unexcused absences in a semester.
 As an alternative to revoking enrollment, the School may impose a behavior improvement plan.